antoinet/obike/README.md

 00000010  43 14                                             |C.|
 ```

-The payload consists of the current timestamp and the obike identifier:
+The payload for the delete command consists of the "Bike Trade Number" which
+was read out previously, i.e. the timestamp when the bike was rented out and
+the obike identifier:

 ```
 Offset Value                    Description